top of page

 area of (former) river Vlie and Moer Wardt, map by Christiaan sGrooten (1573)

 Another activity that helped to create the Zuiderzee, was the exploitation of Moer Wardt or Moerwaard.
-This was an salt-marsh area south of Wadden Sea island Vlieland, consisting of peatland covered with sea clay.
+This was a salt-marsh area south of the Wadden Sea island of Vlieland, consisting of peatland covered with sea clay.
 Because this area was regularly flooded by the sea, the peat of was very rich of salt.
 Today, the name Waardgronden of this part of the Wadden Sea still reminds of this former land.
 From medieval chronicles we know this area was heavily commercially exploited and canals were dug, like Monnikensloot canal, also called De Pan, which accidently refers to the production of salt.
 Jetting was another canal, connecting the seaside settlement Harlingen with (former) river annex sea strait Vlie.

 All these high-medieval ditches and canals enhanced the emergence of sea gullies and widened the western part of the Wadden Sea.
 Possibly, salt was isolated from the ashes of burned peat on Moerwaard itself, and then transported to the mainland to, among other, the settlement of Harlingen.
-At the end of the twelfth century, the western Wadden Sea had fully merged with lake Flevum/lake Almere (Schroor 2015).
+At the end of the twelfth century, the western Wadden Sea had fully merged with Lake Almere (Schroor 2015).
 Needless to say, this whole lake-turning-into-sea thing has meant giant, giant loss of land.

 Salt March of Ghandi - And the history of human kind is a history of salt.
 When India was still a colony of Britain, the British controlled the salt production and export.
 No-one had the right to trade in salt and no one had the right to produce salt, not even for personal use.
 Instead, salt was taxed.
 And it was Ghandi who decided to walk to the coast in 1930.
 A hike of 390 kilometers.
 To slowly walk from Sabarmati Ashram to the salt marshes of Dandi.
 A protest against the salt taxation and against British occupation.
 The famous Salt March.

 Peat cutting and salt production was not only along the Dutch and Flemish coast, i.e. West Frisia and Mid Frisia, and in Ostfriesland a commercially lucrative activity.
-Also in Nordfriesland, south of the Danish border.
-In the Early Middle Ages, Frisians, probably from Ostfriesland, migrated to Nordfriesland and introduced their skills to extract salt from saline peat.
+Also in the region of Nordfriesland, south of the Danish border salt production was serious business.
+In the Early Middle Ages, Frisians, probably from the region of Ostfriesland, migrated to the region of Nordfriesland and introduced their skills to extract salt from saline peat.
 The medieval historian Saxo Grammaticus wrote in his Gestae Danorum 'deeds of the Danes' of 1160 that the North-Frisians cooked salt out of clod.
-Read also our post Beacons of Nordfriesland about the colonization of Nordfriesland.
-Famous but not unique is the story of the prosperous town of Rungholt.
-A rich town thanks to commercial salt production.
-It, however, had to pay a heavy price for digging out and burning so much peat.
-In the year 1362, Rungholt together with his inhabitants disappeared overnight in the waves of the dark-green sea during the Saint Marcellus’ flood.
-Read our post How a town disappeared overnight and be warned what irresponsible use of land can have as a consequence.
+Read also our blog post Burn Beacon Burn.
+A Coastal Inferno - Nordfriesland about the colonization of the region of Nordfriesland.

 Frisians started to reclaim peatlands more inland too.
 In the twelfth century, Frisians colonized a sandy ridge within an extensive peat area which is known today as Saterland in the northwest of Germany.
 Today, this isolated community consists of four villages with ca. 15,000 inhabitants.
 These are the villages Strücklingen (Strukelje), Ramsloh (Roomelse), Sedelsberg (Seedelsbierich) and Scharrel (Schäddel).
 Later, the town of Friesoythe was added to the municipality as well.
 Saterland happens to be the only area where the East-Frisian sub-dialect Seeltersk has survived, although the odds for its future survival are exceptionally grim.
 Only about a thousand speakers are left to date, and they are in general not the youngest.
 Check our page Language to pick up some words of Seeltersk.

 Commercial peat cutting in West Frisia had far-reaching consequences.
 Not only on the environment, but also on the cultural identity.
-From the tenth and eleventh centuries, the counts of West Frisia started with the reclamation and cultivation of the extensive peatlands of what is today more or less the province Zuid Holland and parts of the province Utrecht up to the Utrecht Hill Ridge.
+From the tenth and eleventh centuries, the counts of West Frisia started with the reclamation and cultivation of the extensive peatlands of what is today more or less the province of Zuid Holland and parts of the province of Utrecht up to the Utrecht Hill Ridge.
 The latter is a push moraine from the Pleistocene glacial period, about 150,000 years old.

 The way the Frisian counts, but also the bishopric of Utrecht, approached the reclamation was innovative for that time.
 Revenues from this industry became an important base of power of the counts of West Frisia to gain more independence, and thus eventually the rise of Holdland or Holtland, later corrupted into Hollant and Holland.
-And, since province Holland was the driving force within the Dutch Republic to become independent from Spain, brown gold played a pivotal role in the emergence of the Netherlands as such.
+And, since the region of Holland was the driving force within the Dutch Republic to become independent from Spain, brown gold played a pivotal role in the emergence of the Netherlands as such.
 With the counts of Frisia/Holland being the oil sheikhs of the Wadden Sea.

 The innovative approach became known as the Great Reclamation Period.
-It was that successful, that the concept was exported at the beginning of the twelfth century to peat areas of both bordering the river Weser around the city of Bremen and bordering the river Elbe around the city of Hamburg.
+It was that successful, that the concept was exported at the beginning of the twelfth century to peat areas of both bordering the River Weser around the city of Bremen and bordering the River Elbe around the city of Hamburg.
 It even led to several settlements in the Bremen-Hamburg area.
 Settlers locally known as Frisians and Holler, the latter meaning 'those from Holland'.
 The lands became known as Hollerland.
-This so-called cope-contract concept was exported to the British Isles and other to parts of Frisia too (Van Doesburg 2019, Van Bemmel, et al 2022, Mostert 2022).
+This so-called cope-contract concept was exported to the British Isles and other to parts of Frisia too (Van Doesburg 2019, Van Bemmel et al 2022, Mostert 2022).

-Below we will zoom into the cope model type of reclamation of the peatlands of province Zuid Holland and Utrecht.
-It is, however, instructive to know that in other areas different types of reclamation existed, like the drifting settlements in provinces Noord Holland, Friesland and Groningen.
+Below we will zoom into the cope model type of reclamation of the peatlands of the provinces of Zuid Holland and Utrecht.
+It is, however, instructive to know that in other areas different types of reclamation existed, like the drifting settlements in the provinces of Noord Holland, Friesland and Groningen.
 Here, parallel with the quarrying process, villages steadily moved inward peat areas.
 Sometimes leaving their churches and graveyards, often situated on handmade mounds (terps), behind.
 The reason why villages were adrift, is under scholarly debate.
 Probably, it had to do with sinking soils and rising groundwater, and with growing distances between the farmsteads and the newly created arable land (Van Doesburg 2019).
 Another factor probably was that the cope model reclamation was designed and directed top-down by feudal, counts and bishops, institutions, as we will see in a moment, whereas this was not the case in northern Frisia where these governmental institutions were largely absent.

 How was the Great Reclamation organized?

 The Great Reclamation Period started in the tenth century and was completed around 1300.
-It started at the peatland villages Rijnsaterwoude and Esselijkerwoude in modern province Zuid Holland.
+It started at the peatland villages Rijnsaterwoude and Esselijkerwoude in the modern province of Zuid Holland.
 The counts of West Frisia and bishops of Utrecht gave out peatland concessions to contractors called locatores.
 These locatores, to quote Van Doesburg (2019), organized the reclamations, prepared the establishment of villages, were responsible for water management, and recruited colonists to carry out the actual reclamation work.
-You could say locatores were the project developers of the Middle Ages (Van Bemmel, et all 2022).
+You could say locatores were the project developers of the Middle Ages (Van Bemmel et all 2022).

 Original measurements of a cope, also called a hoeve meaning 'farmstead', were 30 roede wide and 6 voorling deep.
 A roede measured approximately 4 meters, and a voorling 205 meters.
 Hence, an acreage of 115 by 1,250 meters.
 In other words ca. 14.5 hectares.
-A cope or a hoeve measurement of 30 roede by 12 voorling was also common in the river Rhine and Meuse delta (Henderikx 2001, Van Bemmel 2022).
+A cope or a hoeve measurement of 30 roede by 12 voorling was also common in the River Rhine and River Meuse delta (Henderikx 2001, Van Bemmel 2022).
 Note that the exact measurements of a roede and voorling differed slightly between regions since no universal standards existed, of course.

 To make things a more complex, often the size of a hoeve was indicated with morgen as unit of measurement.
 A morgen, literally meaning 'morning', is the amount of land a farmer was able to plough in, indeed, the morning.
 A hoeve measured 16 to 18 morgen, therefore about 0.85 hectares (Van Bemmel 2022).
 At least it gives you a different perspective when your colleagues at the office greet you with 'good morning'.
 Furthermore, the size of a hoeve was also determined by the quality of the land.
 If the quality was poor, of course 16 morgen might not have been enough to sustain a farm.